How To Start A Delivery Service In 9 Easy, Hassle-Free Steps

 How Much Does It Cost To Become An Amazon Delivery Service Partner?

 Perhaps you’ve seen advertisements online for Amazon’s Delivery Service Partner (DSP) program for entrepreneurs.
-These advertisements state that with Amazon, you can start your own delivery business for as little as $10,000 capital.
-These advertisements make running a delivery business look easy.
-All your business comes through Amazon, so there’s no need to find customers, and with very little startup cost, you can begin managing a team of 100 employees who drive a fleet of 10-40 vans.
+Amazon states that you can start your own delivery business for as little as $10,000 capital.
+Amazon provides you with all your customers, and with very little startup cost, you can begin managing a team of 100 employees who drive a fleet of 10-40 vans.

 Starting A Delivery Service: The Step-By-Step Guide